 The Policy Analysis evaluates whether the RTP/SCS contains supportive key actions for the strategies identified in the RTP/SCS.
-CARB staff will look for evidence of supportive key actions for the RTP/SCS strategies where investments support the stated GHG emission reductions, and that the region is making course corrections to the RTP/SCS if the region is falling behind on implementation, as necessary to meet the target.
+CARB staff will look for evidence of supportive key actions for the RTP/SCS strategies where investments support the stated GHG emission reductions, and that the region is adjusting policy commitments and investments in the RTP/SCS if the region is falling behind on implementation, as necessary to meet the target.
 CARB staff will conduct the Policy Analysis through independent review of the MPO's SCS, dialogue with MPO staff, and researching relevant planning efforts and key actions, for four broad categories of strategies from the RTP/SCS:

-- 1. Transportation
+- 1. Land use and housing

-- 2. Land use and housing
+- 2. Transportation

-- 3. Pricing
+- 3. Local/Regional Pricing

-- 4. New mobility
+- 4. New Mobility